Every September, the City of Oklahoma City gives you the opportunity to change your participation in EMSA’s EMSAcare program.

 One of the factors that confuse this issue is the fact that the U.S. Postal service is not concerned about where you actually live.
 Your address is determined by which post office delivers your mail.
 The assignment of school districts adds to the mix-up as well.

 This information is also important to know when it comes to Oklahoma City elections.

-Oklahoma City’s EMSAcare program, formerly known as TotalCare, was launched on October 1, 2009.
+Oklahoma City’s EMSAcare program, formerly known as TotalCare, was launched Oct.
+1, 2009.